ChenQiang-CN/a301_2020/notebooks/week12/level2_cartopy_writetiff.md

   name: python3
 ---

-(assign7)=
+(assign7a)=
-# Assign 7:
+# Assign 7a:

-The skip to the bottom to see the assignment.
+Skip to the bottom to see the assignment.
 Below, I've shown how to regrid the Vancouver 1 km nearir watervapor onto a reasonable grid that could be used, for example, to remap many different swaths for comparison.

 ```{code-cell} ipython3
 import json